dpertin/rozofsbox_multi/README.md

 [Vagrant](http://www.vagrantup.com/) is an open source software to share virtual machine environments.
-It provides *boxes* (available at [VagrantCloud](https://vagrantcloud.com/) that can be shared by anyone who wants to launched the same virtual environment.
+It provides *boxes* (available at [VagrantCloud](https://vagrantcloud.com/)) that can be shared by anyone who wants to launch the same virtual environment.

-The *Vagrantfile* here deploy 4 VMs based on an [Ubuntu](http://www.ubuntu.com/) 14.04 box that contains the software RozoFS.
+The *Vagrantfile* here describes how the 4 VMs - based on an [Ubuntu](http://www.ubuntu.com/) 14.04 box that contains the software RozoFS - are deployed.
 Two types of nodes are deployed: one MetaData Server (MDS) that runs exportd, storaged and rozofsmount(optional), and three Mojette Projection Storage Servers (MPSS) which run storaged and rozofsmount (optional).